 If you become ill in Albania and require assistance to fly back to the United States, you may hire a medical escort.
 Generally, when a medical escort is hired, a physician with basic medical equipment accompanies the patient on board a commercial airline flight.
 If you are seeking a medical escort, you may consult with the physicians or hospitals on this list to see about options for hiring one.

 If you require additional assistance, you may decide to be medically evacuated and hire an air ambulance service.
 An air ambulance is an aircraft that gives immediate medical assistance in case of emergencies.
 Each air ambulance is normally equipped with medical equipment along with specialized medical personnel to care for the patient’s needs.
 Family members are usually allowed to accompany the patient.
-For a list of air ambulances and other services, please read below.
+Albanian does not have air ambulances so we recommend you communicate with your insurance company for assistance.

 If you do not need medical assistance to return on a commercial flight, but are not able to use a normal seat inside the aircraft, a few commercial airline companies departing from Albania to the U.S. may provide a commercial stretcher service.
 Costs depend on the number of seats required to provide the service.
 You should contact the airlines directly for additional information.